hayrayl/MAI_mmWave/README.md

 - Analyze the privacy risks associated with mmWave sensing in different application domains
 - Develop and test MIA techniques specifically tailored for mmWave data characteristics
 - Propose potential mitigation strategies to enhance privacy protection

+## Code
+Generate_Targets.py: trains the Human Activity Recognition (HAR) Model that will be targeted for the membership inference attack.